 StreetShares also requires a business guarantor, but no other collateral.

 These are the rates and fees for the lines of credit:

-StreetShare’s lines of credit also max out at $100K, but the amount you’ll personally be offered will depend on your revenue.
-You can draw from your line at any time, and only have to pay interest on the amount borrowed.
-Repayments are made on a weekly basis.
+StreetShares’ lines of credit also max out at $250,000, but the amount you’ll personally be offered will depend on your revenue.
+First-time borrowers may be eligible to borrow up to $200,000.
+Repeat customers who take advantage of contract financing could qualify for up to $250,000.
+You can draw from your line at any time and only have to pay interest on the amount borrowed.
+Repayments are made weekly.

-The company charges a fee of 2.95% every time you draw from your credit line.
+The company adds on a fee of 2.95% every time you draw from your credit line.
 Aside from potential late fees, however, a draw fee is the only fee you will be charged.
-StreetShare does not charge maintenance fees or a prepayment penalty for this product.
+StreetShares does not charge maintenance fees or a prepayment penalty for this product.

-The first step to getting a StreetShares loan is to fill out their online application.
-You’ll be asked for information about yourself, your business, and the loan you want.
-At this point, StreetShares will perform a soft pull on your credit (which will not affect your credit score) and let you know if you’ve been approved to continue the process.
+The first step to getting a StreetShares loan is to fill out the online application.
+You’ll be asked for information about yourself, your business, and the financial products you’re interested in.

-The total time from initial application to funding generally takes less than a week.
+The time from initial application to funding generally takes less than a week.

 StreetShares has signed the Small Business Borrower’s Bill of Rights, a list of rights created by the Small Business Lending Coalition that lays out the fundamental rights of merchants seeking financing.
 Among other things, this means StreetShares is committed to providing a transparent and easy-to-understand service.

 The company largely lives up to that promise.
 The website has a fairly detailed FAQ that provides a lot of important information about StreetShares’ installment loans and lines of credit.
 However, it lacks some information about loan products (such as the range of interest rates), making it difficult for potential borrowers to compare their options.